-Joe Glassmeyer, Vice Chair
+Joe Glassmeyer, Chair

 Joe owns and operates Glassmeyer Family Farms in Franklin Township.
 Their farm encompasses 510 acres of corn, soybeans, hay and pasture.
-Joe has been a board member in 1986.
+Joe has been a board member since 1986.
 He also held various offices for the Ohio Federation of Soil & Water Conservation Districts (OFSWCD), including Area 4 Director from 2000 to 2008, Secretary-Treasurer from 2009-10, Vice President from 2011-12, and OFSWCD President from 2013-14.

 Dave Anspach, Secretary-Treasurer